collective/collective.recipe.i18noverrides/collective/recipe/i18noverrides/README.txt

     >>> print system(buildout)
     Installing i18noverrides.
+    While:
+      Installing i18noverrides.
-    collective.recipe.i18noverrides: path '/sample-buildout/translations' does not exist.
+    Error: path '/sample-buildout/translations' does not exist.
+You must list the i18noverrides part after all plone.recipe.zope2instance parts.
     <BLANKLINE>

 The source must be a directory::